Nanda-Re/psti/README.md

 - ~Create dynamic Top Items (not hardcoded)~ Done
 - Add limiter to Top Items
 - ~Change Top Item image to Slideshow image~ Slight changes is needed, otherwise is doe!
-- ~Top item checkbox is broken somehow...not returning check or unchecked value~ Fixed?
+- ~Top item checkbox is broken somehow...not returning check or unchecked value~ Fixed
+- Make a colored checkbox for Top Item status on the dashboard